jwnicoll/jwnicoll.github.io/_pages/about.md

 Prior to beginning my PhD, I worked as an RA for the [MiiE](https://voices.uchicago.edu/miielab/) Lab while completing a Master's degree in data science at Harris.
 This research experience set me on my current path.
 I also graduated with a degree in Mathematics and Physics from the University of Chicago.

-Additionally, I am an IES fellow who engages with our community of education researchers at UChicago.
-I am currently a student organizer of our [Workshop series.](https://voices.uchicago.edu/coed/coe-workshop-series/)
+Additionally, I am an IES fellow who engages with multiple communities of education researchers.
+I am currently a student organizer of the University of Chicago Committee on Education's [Workshop series.](https://voices.uchicago.edu/coed/coe-workshop-series/) I am also a co-chair of the [AEFP Doctoral Student Community Group.](https://aefpweb.org/)

 [//]: # Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.